Sports betting became officially legal in Louisiana on June 21, 2021 with Gov. John Bel Edwards signing the final pieces of legislation into law.

 Sports betting would have become legal if even one of the 64 parishes had received a majority of “yes” votes.
 As it turned out, voters approved in 55 parishes.
 Thus, sportsbooks could conceivably appear in the majority of Louisiana’s territory.
 In fact, none of the nine parishes that voted the measure down contain significant gambling venues or population, and most of them are contiguous parishes in the northeast portion of the state.

 The nine parishes that did not support legal sports betting are:

 That means gamblers in the Shreveport area or passing through the I-10 corridor will have no shortage of opportunities to place a bet.
 However, they must still wait a bit to do so.
 The referendum was limited to the question listed above, and the legalization did not include any kind of tax structure or regulatory program to manage the new industry.

-So far, there have been no bills pre-filed for the upcoming legislative session that address these issues.
-However, with the NFL season looming in August, there is a considerable motivation to get things moving for sports bettors who want to wager on their Saints.
+With the NFL season looming in August, there is a considerable motivation to get things moving for sports bettors who want to wager on their Saints.
 Louisiana lawmakers want sports betting, too … after all, more gambling means more money in the state coffers.

 Yes, but it’s complicated.
 DFS is usually a sort of “gateway drug” for online gambling in the state.
 In other words, most states’ first foray into online gambling is daily fantasy sports.
 Louisiana is making its way to legal DFS, but slowly.
 The daily fantasy sports law for the Pelican State has been on the books since 2018, but no companies are active yet due to the complicated situation with taxing and regulating it.
 In short, DFS should be coming to Louisianans shortly, but it has taken longer than it should.